Viola Davis has made history as the most-nominated Black actress in the history of the Oscars.

 Davis was previously tied with Octavia Spencer, who has three Academy Award nominations to her name.

-She won her first Oscar for playing Rose Maxson in “Fences” in 2017.
+She won her first Oscar for her performance as Rose Maxson in “Fences” in 2017.

-The actress celebrated her “Ma Rainey’s Black Bottom” nod and the film’s total five nominations with an Instagram post.
+The actress celebrated her “Ma Rainey’s Black Bottom” nod and the film’s total of five nominations with an Instagram post.
 “Absolutely thrilled!!” she wrote.
 “Congratulations to the whole @MaRaineyFilm team!
-Deserved! ?”
+Deserved!?”

 View this post on Instagram